Spikhalskiy/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A:

+We create collection of all potential twins in sudoku - dict of twins value to twins boxes.

+After that we go through all units and if unit contains twins we remove digits from twins value from other unit boxes.

+As a result no boxes in any unit outside the two naked twins squares can contain the twin digits.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
+A:

-A: We just add two diagonal units in general units collections, which leads to:
+We just add two diagonal units in general units collections, which leads to:

 ```eliminate``` function for finalized boxes on diagonals eliminates it's values from boxes in related diagonal units.